raspberrychris/cutemosesbaskets/content/privacy-policy.md

 +++
-title = Privacy Policy
+title = "Privacy Policy"
-description = Cutemosesbaskets.com is the #1 source for finding the best Moses Baskets date = 2019-02-28
+description = "Cutemosesbaskets.com is the #1 source for finding the best Moses Baskets" date = "2019-02-28"
-aliases = [about-us,about-cute-moses-baskets]
+aliases = ""[about-us,about-cute-moses-baskets]"
-author = Cutemosesbaskets.com
+author = "Cutemosesbaskets.com"
-menu = main
+menu = "main"
-weight = 5
+weight = "5"
 +++

 At Cutemosesbaskets.com we value the privacy of our visitors.
 The aim of our privacy policy is to provide a user-friendly experience and at the same time protect the privacy of visitors.